wanghalan/data_repo_template/README.md

-# runner
+# GitHub Runners

-[ ] Run example runner
+- [x] Run example runner
-[ ] Run example runner and create a file
+- [ ] Run example runner and create a file
-[ ] Run an example file and add it to the commit
+- [ ] Run an example file and add it to the commit
-[ ] Run the example and try doing that in Python
+- [ ] Run the example and try doing that in Python